All These Things That I've Done: Music videos

 The song has two music videos, the earlier of which was filmed in July 2004.
-It features the Killers singing while walking down Brick Lane, in London accompanied by a crowd.
-The video also featured shots of the audience who attended the Killers concert at the London Astoria, on July 8, 2004.

-The later version which served as promotion for airing where released as the fourth single in the United States and Australia, directed by Dutch photographer Anton Corbijn, was filmed in May 2005 in Las Vegas and features a surreal, dream-like sequence, where the Killers, dressed as cowboys, are attacked by scantily clad female warriors armed with boomerangs.
+It features the band singing while walking down Brick Lane, London, whilst accompanied by a crowd.
+The video also featured shots of the audience who attended the band's concert at the London Astoria on July 8, 2004.
+The later version, which served as promotion for airing, was released as the fourth single in the United States and Australia and was directed by Dutch photographer Anton Corbijn, being filmed in May 2005 in Las Vegas.
+The video features a surreal, dream-like sequence, where the Killers, dressed as cowboys, are attacked by scantily clad female warriors armed with boomerangs.
 The story in the video is told out of order, but can be put in its order by the numbers displayed in the video.
 The band later made use of a similar cowboy motif during promotion of their second album, Sam's Town, and its accompanying tour and music videos during 2006 and 2007.